Back

 You need to convince stakeholders that your product solves an important problem.
 Answering these 3 questions will help

-You need to convince the reader that this issue actually bears any importance.
+You need to convince the reader that this issue is of importance.
 You can cite some research or statistics, but try not to oversaturate this section with numbers.

 Then, you move on to the actual solution and tell how exactly you plan to tackle the problem.
 This is where you describe your product or service.
-Give a brief description of the processes involved, but again, stray from flooding the section with too many technical details.
+Give a brief description of the processes involved, but again, avoid flooding the section with too many technical details.

 Finally, give a brief examination of your competitors and highlight how exactly your product is going to surpass the already existing options.